ThatCoffeeGuy/ytharvester/README.md

 ### This will:
 1.)
 Create a folder called Shiey

 2.)
-Create a list.txt in target folder, ensuring there are no duplicates removed
+Create a list.txt in target folder, ensuring there are no duplicates downloaded

 3.)
 Download videos in highest avilable quality, with the following flags: